jaeg/hats-worker/README.md

 **S** - System
 A simple interpreter designed to process data sitting in redis.

 Each wart in a cluster checks in redis for work to do.
 If it finds a stopped thread or a dead thread it takes the thread and runs it locally.
+There are also jobs which instead of continuously running they execute on a cron schedule.

 ## Runtime params
 - cluster-name - name of cluster